Note

 On the Rules tab, select Add a rule collection.

-On the Add a rule collection page, type App-RC-01 for the Name.
+On the Add a rule collection page, enter the following information.

 Add a DNAT rule so you can connect a remote desktop to the Srv-Workload-01 virtual machine.